superfly/docs/networking/private-networking.html.md

 You guessed it; it's the `DNS` line.

-If you look carefully, you'll notice something about the DNS address: it shares the first couple parts with the WireGuard IP address.
+The DNS address shares the first couple of parts with the WireGuard IP address.
 That's because 6PN addresses are prefixed by the organization's network ID; that's the part of the address that locks it to your organization.
 All our WireGuard DNS addresses follow this pattern: take the organization prefix, and tack `::3` onto the end:

 ```
 fdaa:0:18:a7b:d6b:0:a:2